andreivasiliu/unit-rs/README.md

 See the [`examples/request_info.rs`](examples/request_info.rs) example for a more in-depth example, and the `deploy.sh` script for an example `curl` command.

+## Features

+Currently not all features are supported, but enough are available to inspect all aspects of a request and create a response.

+This library is also capable of multi-threading by creating additional instances of `Unit` objects.

+When the `http` feature enabled, the `http::HttpHandler` adapter can be used to write handlers using types from the [`http`](https://docs.rs/http) crate.

+## Missing features

+Support for WebSockets is not yet implemented.

+A callback for inspecting a request header (and potentially closing the request) before Unit buffers the whole request body is not yet available.

+There is currently no way to perform asynchronous handling of requests.
+Handlers with expensive computations or blocking IO will block the whole thread context.

+Requests with non-UTF8 paths or fields in their header will cause the request handler to panic.

+There is no way to gracefully cancel other `Unit` threads when a single thread panics.
+This may be mitigated by using multiple processes instead of threads.

 ## Building